 So I'm guessing this device bypasses the spinal injury to directly send signals to his arm?
 If so what kind of materials did you need to use/ invent yourself to help prevent the body from rejecting the brain implant.
 And if you have to constantly take immunosuppressant drugs to reduce the chance of a rejection.

-MAB: The brain “chip” we use is a Blackrock Microsystems Utah microelectrode array.
+MAB: The brain-computer interface uses a brain “chip” including the Blackrock Microsystems Utah microelectrode array.
 For the implantable hardware, see: https://blackrockmicro.com/neuroscience-research-projects/human-research-systems/.

 There is always neuroinflammation after chip implantation, but eventually a scar forms around the electrodes.
 The scar can be a problem for recording the brain, but we’ve been able to work around it and get good recordings for about five years.
 No immunosuppressant drugs are needed to prevent rejection.
 The most important ways to minimize inflammation are to: (1) prevent/treat infections immediately, whether they are from the urinary tract, skin or other body areas; (2) take probiotics (several lines of evidence suggest that gut health affects the central nervous system; (3) manage stress (again, there’s a link between stress and whole body inflammation; (4) optimize nutrition (there is evidence that low sugar, high omega 3 diets are anti-inflammatory); and maybe even (5) take melatonin every night at bedtime.

 As the physician-researcher on the team (MAB), one of my jobs is to keep Ian healthy and catch infections early.